ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 MailChimp's application styling sometimes overrides our template's styles.
 This is clearly visible in the visual editor, but can sometimes be seen even when using their preview tool.

 Always send yourself an actual test email from MailChimp's preview tool, and check it in a real email client.

+### Automations Product Recommendations

+As much as we wanted to, unfortunately MailChimp doesn't allow selecting a custom template for Order Notifications.
+Therefore, Sartre does not use the `*|PRODUCT_RECOMMENDATION:[$total=X]|*` MERGE tag.